 It’s easy to focus on how important it is to plan your own schedule ahead of a holiday, but it’s also vital that your co-workers are fully prepared.
 It’s their wellbeing that you need to consider as well as their workload is likely to increase.
 But if they’re informed and prepared, you won’t be coming back to angry messages.

-Depending on your job role, there are different tools which you’ll use on a daily basis.
+Depending on your job role, there are different tools that you’ll use on a daily basis.
 But if you’re the only one in the business to use them, there may be an issue if your co-workers can’t gain access while you’re away.

 Providing access and giving a little guidance on how each tool works will be hugely beneficial for your team.
 It’s also worth making sure all of your passwords are correctly stored and remain valid.